SAanajamil/bootCamp2021/README.md

  "module": "commonjs"
  }
 }
-Adding a TypeScript Code File index.ts in src file.
+Adding a TypeScript Code File index.ts in src folder.

 Compiling the Code by "tsc"